TinyML-TH-Ohm/conductor/README.md

 ### 1. Data Collection

 Data was collected using a general procedure where both Arduinos were connected via Bluetooth.
-Gestures were recorded using either a simple web interface or a basic Python application [to do add to repo and link here to src folder], both designed to log stroke data for training.
+Gestures were recorded using either a simple web interface designed to log stroke data for training.
 Each recorded stroke consists of a sequence of points that define a gesture path, captured in normalized coordinates ranging from -1 to +1.
 These are later scaled and rasterized into image representations for training.
+For each gesture, 100 samples were recorded.

 The stroke data is saved as a JSON and has the following structure:
 ```python